 - Sharing needles can spread diseases like HIV (AIDS) and Hepatitis.
 So can sharing cookers, filters, water or alcohol pads.
 Clean injection supplies can be obtained from syringe exchange programs and sometimes at a pharmacy.

 - Injecting heroin can cause abscesses and bacterial infections.
 Use clean water when preparing to inject.
 Clean the injection site with an alcohol pad or antibacterial soap before you inject.

 - Possession and sale of heroin are illegal and can lead to long prison sentences.

 - Be self aware!
-If you choose to use heroin, having an intention is the best way to maximize the benefits and reduce the risks.
+If you choose to use heroin, setting an intention is the best way to maximize the benefits and reduce the risks.
 Using multiple days in a row can lead to uncomfortable withdrawal symptoms that make it more difficult to remember your initial intention.

 What if Someone Overdoses?

 - If someone stops breathing, has no pulse, or turns blue or grey, call 911 immediately.